 According to NFPA 70E:

-110.1(H)(2) Human Error (a.k.a.
+110.3(H)(2) Human Error (a.k.a.
 Murphy’s Law).
-The risk assessment procedure shall address the potential for human error and its negative consequences on people, processes, the work environment, and equipment.
+The risk assessment procedure shall address the potential for human error and its negative consequences on people, processes, the work environment, and equipment relative to the electrical hazards.

 The spirit of Murphy’s law seems to permeate throughout all of NFPA 70E which focuses on preventing what can go wrong and protecting the worker if it does.